ShichenLiu/CondenseNet/README.md

 ### Evaluation
-We take above trained ImageNet model as an example.
+We take the ImageNet model trained above as an example.

-To evaluate the model, use `evaluate` to evaluate from given save directory
+To evaluate the trained model, use `evaluate` to evaluate from the default checkpoint directory:

 ```
 python main.py --model condensenet -b 16 -j 20 /PATH/TO/IMAGENET \